mawinkler/playground-one/docs/scenarios/zero-trust/zero-trust-lab.md

 Since the Playground One is able to create two different Active Directories depending on what you have enabled in your configuration continue if the following chapters.

-## Create the Instances required for this Scenario
+## Deploy the Instances and the Private Access Gateway

 Run